consensuslayer/goblinbook/src/dex/architecture.md

 Each operation will maintain comprehensive historical data tracking user trades, token amounts, prices at execution time, and transaction status.
 This data will be used for:

 - Displaying trade history
-- Calculating PnL across chains
+- Calculating P&L across chains
 - Analyzing user trading patterns

 ## Swaps